 Domain Name System, or DNS, is a complex system to understand, but cPanel has simplified the administration of DNS by adding it to the WHM interface.
 One of the most common tasks involved with administrating DNS is updating an A record.
 A records are one of the most common DNS entries, and cPanel makes updating them easy.

 NOTE: Before updating any DNS record, you’ll want to lower the Time to Live (TTL) values for that zone file.
-A guide to lowering the TTL values can be found here.
+A guide to lowering the TTL values can be found in our Knowledgebase article.

 To use WHM to edit an A record, first log in to WHM.